 Heart, Stroke Patients Must Be Wary

-“It’s not just that they want to smoke and eat,” Dr. Jacobs said.
-“They don’t have the energy to get out of bed and go to rehab and do the things they need to regain their physical health.”
+It’s not just that people with heart disease or stroke want to smoke or eat to boost their mood.
+They may not have the energy to get out of bed, go to rehab and do things to regain their physical health.